Bhanu0301/TinDog/README.md

 # Tindog

-Created This TinDog website using HTML and css as a part of My Udemy Coursework on The Complete Web-Development Bootcamp 2022
+Created This TinDog website using HTML and css as a part of My Udemy Coursework on The Complete Web-Development Bootcamp 2022.

+This project made me realize how *BOOTSTRAP* enables us to design websites with more ease and efficiently.
+(Bootstrap5 used)

 # Screenshots